-The Elder Scrolls series is one of the best in the gaming sector that developers have brought to the market in the field of role-playing games.
-In the meantime, all those who cannot do anything with a gamepad or keyboard and mouse are allowed to put their hands on the franchise.
-The British publisher has released a miniature game under the title The Elder Scrolls: Call to Arms.
-In addition to a basic box, there are several faction packages with figures.
-In the following review of The Elder Scrolls: Call to Arms we reveal whether and for whom the game is worthwhile.
+The Elder Scrolls series is one of the best in the gaming sector that developers have come up with Role playing brought to market.
+In the meantime, everyone who can't use a gamepad or a keyboard and mouse can also get their hands on the franchise.
+The British publisher has released a miniatures game called The Elder Scrolls: Call to Arms.
+In addition to a basic box, there are several faction packs with figures.
+In the following review of The Elder Scrolls: Call to Arms we will reveal whether and for whom the game is worthwhile.

 Throughout the world of Elder Scrolls, bards sing in taverns of monsters, adventures, times gone by, and brave heroes who face the threats.
 From now on, fans can experience all the big and small stories on the gaming table at home - in the long term or just to bridge the gap until one new series part for The Elder Scrolls appears.
 Bethesda had already announced a sequel, but a short trailer was all the developers have shown so far.
 That would mean the sixth part of the series, which started in 1994 and in an arena.

 Elder Scrolls showed its true greatness two years later with its successor Daggerfall, which offered an amazingly large game world for the time.
 The Elder Scrolls is a superlative franchise anyway: the games have gotten bigger, bigger, better and more adventurous over the years.
 The Elder Scrolls 5: Skyrim is steadily supported with mods that lift the role play to an optical and content level that is second to none.
 Since 2014 fans have even been able to experience The Elder Scrolls in a purely online world - in an entertaining way all by themselves, for a game that is essentially an MMORPG, this is a novelty.